-There is limited storage of surface water by dams on the Carmel River.
-Los Padres Reservoir, completed in 1948, holds 1,626 AF of usable storage (without flashboard), based on 2008 survey data.
+There is limited storage of surface water on the Carmel River.
+Los Padres Reservoir, completed in 1948, holds 1,667 AF of storage (without flashboard), based on 2017 survey data.
 In addition, San Clemente Reservoir (SCR), completed in 1921, was removed in the fall of 2015 by order of the Department of Water Resources (DWR) due to seismic safety concerns.

 Groundwater levels, and consequently groundwater storage conditions, in the Carmel Valley Alluvial Aquifer have maintained a relatively normal pattern in recent years, in contrast to the dramatic storage declines that were observed during the prolonged 1987-1991 drought period.
 The relatively stable storage in the Carmel Valley alluvial aquifer in recent years is attributable to a combination of periods of more favorable hydrologic conditions and the adoption of improved water management practices that have tended to preserve higher storage conditions in the aquifer.
-In WY 2016, Carmel Valley alluvial aquifer storage increased slightly compared with recent years as this year was classified as "below normal."
+In WY 2017, Carmel Valley alluvial aquifer storage increased compared with recent years as this year was classified as "extremely wet."